alexandraant161803/genai-workshop/README.md

 **Congratulations!** You've successfully set up your environment for the GenAI Workshop.
 If you encounter any issues, don't hesitate to ask for help.

-### Ready to Start Coding!
+### Ready to Start!
+- Your primary task is to write prompts that will be used to interact with the Azure OpenAI API.
+You can find templates for these located in: `backend/gen_ai_workshop_ai/prompts.py`.
+This is where you should make changes.

-Explore the backend code by examining the file located at `backend/gen_ai_workshop_ai/prompts.py`.
-When you make changes and save the file, you should see the updates reflected on the front-end interface when you click "Get recipe".
+- When you make changes and save the file, you should see the updates reflected on the front-end interface when you click "Get recipe".
+- These prompts are crucial because they instruct the AI on what response you are expecting.
+You fortunately do not need to worry about the underlying logic of scraping websites or processing the information—that's all handled for you!
+Here's what you need to know about the context you have available:

+### What is `recipe_information`?

+When you provide a recipe URL to the `/recipe` API endpoint that we've created, the `fetch_and_transform_content` function goes to work.
+It retrieves data from the recipe website and transforms it into a structured format we refer to as `recipe_information`.
+This may include:

+- A list of ingredients
+- Preparation steps
+- Cooking methods or techniques mentioned in the recipe
+- Any other relevant data extracted from the recipe page

+### How is `recipe_information` used?

+The `recipe_information` is what you will use to create a personalized prompt that helps to guide the AI's response in a meaningful way.
+For instance, you might use that information to ask the AI to suggest alternatives to certain ingredients, provide additional cooking instructions, or even get creative with different recipe variations.

+When constructing the `USER_MESSAGE`, the `recipe_information` is inserted into the prompt where the placeholder `{recipe_information}` is located.
+This formatted prompt is then sent to the Azure OpenAI API through the `ask_chatgpt` function.

 ### Recipe URLs for Testing: